Neyami/Vampire-Slayer/README.md

 This will require putting event_info.txt in the same folder, using the console command `ev_scan` or restarting the game, then `ev_enable vampslay`

 # COMMANDS
+CONSOLE
+`vs_roundtime` - Get/Set how long each round lasts.
+ADMIN ONLY
+`vs_roundlimit` - Get/Set how many rounds until the map changes.
+ADMIN ONLY
+`vs_restart` - Reset scores and round number.
+ADMIN ONLY
+`vs_restartround` - Restart current round.
+ADMIN ONLY
+`changeteam` - Opens the team select menu.
+PUBLIC

+CHAT
+`!team` - Opens the team select menu.
+PUBLIC

+CVARS (can be set in mapconfig with as_command cvar num)
+`vs-roundtime`
+`vs-roundlimit`